 Reportedly, a vehicle accompanied by three hundred and thirty-two cavalry and infantrymen and thousands of Viennese left the central city early on the morning of 16 March.
 Theresia Kandl reached the new gallows at 10:00 at Spinnerin am Kreuz where she became the first – and possibly only – woman ever executed in Vienna.
 (Ninety years later, Juliana Hummel was found guilty of the severe abuse and murder of her daughter Anna.
 Juliana died in prison.
 Her cause of death is unclear.)

-But the world wasn’t quite done with Theresia Kandl
+But the world wasn’t quite done with Theresia Kandl.

 Within days of her death, Resi’s body was exhumed for study.
 It somehow found its way to a pastor in Engelhartstetten and, when his estate was sent to auction after his death, a doctor, Franz Hollstein, purchased her skeleton for 60 guilders.
-It was stored first in an attic on the doctor’s property then moved to a shed when a teacher named Friedrich Dallinger bought the house.
+It was stored first in an attic on his property then moved to a shed when a teacher named Friedrich Dallinger bought the house.
 From there her remains went to the Lower Austrian State Museum which loaned them to the Vienna Criminal Museum where they are currently on view.

-(Screen capture from Google Maps)
+[Screen capture from Google Maps].

-And one last thing
+And one last thing.

 The Viennese weren’t completely done with Resi Kandl either.
 Somehow, perhaps because she’d been so badly abused, she became something of a folk heroine and, in her memory, a chapel was built in her hometown of Atzgersdorf that’s now a part of Vienna.